 Individually, Canisius has thrived over the past three seasons, with eight players earning a total of nine all-conference accolades.
 Large was influential in the arrival of graduate transfer Charles Williams, who became the program's first All-American selection and the school's first finalist for both the Hobey Baker and Mike Ritcher Awards during the 2016-17 campaign.

 “I would like to thank Canisius College President John J. Hurley and Bill Maher for this tremendous opportunity,” Large said at the time of his hiring.
 “It has been my goal to become a Division I head coach and the opportunity to lead the Canisius hockey program is one I take great pride in.

 “The culture at Canisius is truly special and I am honored to have the chance to remain a part of it.
 During my time with the program, we have achieved a great amount of success.
 I would like to thank Dave Smith, the student-athletes, and the support staff, for all their efforts to move the program forward.
 After a tremendous 2016-17 season, we are just scratching the surface of the potential of Griffs hockey.
 On behalf on my wife, Molly, and our children, Brody and Harper, we are excited to take this next step as part of the Canisius College community.”

-Large spent six seasons at Army from 2008 to 2014, serving as the program's assistant coach and recruiting coordinator.
+Prior to joining Smith's staff at Canisius, Large spent six seasons at Army West Point (2008-14), serving as the program's assistant coach and recruiting coordinator under head coach Brian Riley.
 During his time with the Black Knights, Large worked with all facets of the program – forwards, defensemen, power play and penalty kill – helping coach six all-conference performers and three selections to the league's all-rookie team.
-He also served as the team's video coordinator at Army.
+He also served as the team's video coordinator.